 Every investor has their own mindset and strategies.
 Also, we certainly have had some good experiences that we would like to share with you all.
 Questions frequently asked by investors include;

 - How far will the funds get you?

 - Have you acquired any customers?
 If yes, what is CAC?

 - What is your long-term vision?

 These are some basic questions an investor would like to hear from you.
 Prepare yourself well before you set out to meet one.

 Now let’s move on to the strategy as it is the most important part.
-We are sharing some of our experiences as it can help you understand and come up with better ways to influence investors for the investment.
+We are sharing some of our experiences as they can help you understand and come up with better ways to influence investors for the investment.
 Always remember an investor will only invest if he is satisfied with your vision and plans.

 Be Authentic in your Pitch